 - "Liquid - SPH" is a very accurate fluid solver.

 - "Liquid - PBD" is a very fast fluid type (faster than “Liquid - SPH”).

 - "Granular" is suitable for substances like sand or snow.

-- "Viscous" fluids are suited for substances like lava, toothpaste, caramel, syrup, or mud.
+- "Viscous" fluids are suited for substances like lava, caramel, syrup, or mud.

-- "Viscoelastic" is the choice of materials such as rubber, caoutchouc, silicone, or "memory foam".
+- "Viscoelastic" is the choice of materials such as ketchup, toothpaste, or silicone.

 - "Rigid" connects the particles with more or less rigid joints.
 This particle type requires at least one object instead of an emitter and you have to follow a specific → workflow.